nate-walter/Movie-Studio-Project/README.md

 * Box office Mojo
     * bom.movie_gross.csv.gz

+## Methods

+### Describe the process for analyzing or modeling the data.
+For Phase 1, this will be descriptive analysis.

 Our overall strategy is to merge the six IMDb datasets with TN, TMDb, and finally BOM.
 We want to compare various independent variables against box office returns.
 We can use domestic gross box office from the BOM and TN datasets, as well as worldwide gross receipts from TN.
 Then, by using the production budget values from TN, we can determine worldwide net receipts.
 Worldwide net receipts will be our dependent variable.

 The two smaller RT datasets contain no movie titles that can be merged with the others (and only contain what is surmised to be gross domestic receipts).
 Therefore these datasets can be used for expoloratory purposes and to validate other results.
 The RT Kaggle dataset, however, can be merged with the larger datset for further exploration.

-## Methods

-### Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***

 ## Results

-Present your key results.
-For Phase 1, this will be findings from your descriptive analysis.

-***
-Questions to consider:
-* How do you interpret the results?
-* How confident are you that your results would generalize beyond the data you have?
-***

 ### Comparing box office Profit by MPAA Rating
 ![rating_v_net_profits](./images/rating_v_wwnetprofits.png)